MerginMaps/docs/src/gis/elevations/index.md

 ## External provider - Mock location

 Mock location should be only used if you are unable to connect the external GPS directly in the <MobileAppNameShort />.
 Because of system limitations, both Android and iOS send only a subset of available data.
+Some [position variables](../../layer/variables/#position-variables) may not be available.

 ### Android
 If there is no [user-defined transformation](#using-custom-geoid) (custom geoid), the <MobileAppNameShort /> uses data reported by the GPS provider as-is.